Regression of binary network data with exchangeable latent errors: Acknowledgements

 \section{Acknowledgements}

 This work utilized the RMACC Summit supercomputer, which is supported by the National Science Foundation (awards ACI-1532235 and ACI-1532236), the University of Colorado Boulder, and Colorado State University.
 The RMACC Summit supercomputer is a joint effort of the University of Colorado Boulder and Colorado State University.
+This work was also partially supported by the National Science Foundation under Grant no. 1856229. \\

 \pagenumbering{arabic}